 - Values and Respect– Children will learn about sportsmanship and what it means to be a humble winner or gracious loser.
 They will also learn the boundaries or their own bodies and how to manage them.

 - How to learn from failure– Failure is one of the best teachers out there.
-Children who learn to handle failure, self reflect, and try again another day build resiliency.
-Children who are resilient are happier and well adjusted later in life.
+Children who learn to handle failure, self reflect, and try another day again build resiliency.
+Resilient children are happier and well adjusted later in life.

-- Problem solving skills– Sport teaches children how to assess a situation, scheme up a game plan, and then try to execute what they thought up.
+- Problem-solving skills– Sport teaches children how to assess a situation, scheme up a game plan, and then execute what they thought up.
 Chess is a wonderful game that promotes this.
 All sport requires this on some level.

-As children participate in sports there is a whole host of things that increases (or get a boost) within the child.
+As children participate in sports, there is a whole host of things that increase (or get a boost).
 Over time stamina, strength, and cardiovascular fitness rises in the child.
 Downstream this improves the child’s sleep quality and immune system.

 Let us not forget about increased development in communication skills.
 Team sports especially push children to communicate better for the success of the team.
-It has been my experience that the best team (most fun and enriching) is the team that has the best communication.
+It has been my experience that the best team (most fun and enriching) is the best communication team.
 Children develop a sense of belonging and what it means to be part of something bigger than themselves.

 There is also a bunch of things that sport reduces over time for children as well.
-Sport gives the child an outlet outside of home and school life.
-As such, sport allows the child to blow off mental tension which marks a decrease in stress, anxiety, and depression.
+Sport gives the child an outlet outside of the home and school life.
+As such, sport allows the child to blow off mental tension, which decreases stress, anxiety, and depression.
 Physically, for sports that require this type of effort, there is a reduction in childhood obesity.

 All life is a balance.
 Let’s help cultivate an environment where that balance is honored for the child.
-Sports provides this balance by offsetting the demands of schooling and everyday life.
+Sports provide this balance by offsetting the demands of schooling and everyday life.

 Photo by Jeffery F Lin via Unsplash